codecrs/PHPShark/README.md

 Well!
 Dont just start pulling your hair now, because this application has some pre-requisites and configurations.

-These are the steps you need to take care before you make you hands dirty with PHPSpark.
+These are the steps you need to take care before you make you hands dirty with PHPShark.

 1. Make sure you database is setup - This application points to a database with proper Username & Password.
 2. Setup a configuration file in the *project folder*.